derwine/wordies/README.md

 *debug
 ```

-simply type * to see the menu options.
+Simply type * to see the menu options.

 * CLUE: will display the first and last letters of the answer
 * DEBUG will show the answer and other information
-* Use ctrl+C to exit
+* Use ctrl+C to exit the game